pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/DesigningDependencies.md

   }
 }
 ```

+> Tip: We are using the `unimplemented` method from our
+> [XCTestDynamicOverlay][xctest-dynamic-overlay-gh] library to provide closures that cause an
+> XCTest failure if they are ever invoked.
+See <doc:LivePreviewTest> for more information on this
+> pattern.

 If you design your dependencies in this way you can pick which dependency endpoints you need in your
 feature.
 For example, if you have a feature that needs an audio player to do its job, but it only